Ponchatoula, Louisiana: Geography

 Ponchatoula is located along Interstate 55 and Louisiana Highway 22, equidistant from New Orleans and Baton Rouge.
 In the early 1900s, Ponchatoula was one of only two ways to reach New Orleans by land, thus earning the moniker "Gateway to New Orleans."

 Demographics

-2020 census

 As of the 2020 United States census, there were 7,822 people, 2,863 households, and 1,726 families residing in the city.